 d.
 The Board of Directors shall employ a Certified Public Accountant to conduct an audit of the financial records of the Association as often as it deem necessary or appropriate.
 Such Certified Public Accountant shall prepare a written report for submission to the Board of Directors.
 The Board of Directors may also obtain a review and report of the Association’s financial records at any time it deems appropriate.

 e.
 Nine Directors shall be members in good standing (three from each designated district of Texas) and one Vice President from each district.
 Directors shall be either Operator or Pilot Member.

 Duties of the Board of Directors shall be to meet as necessity dictates in order to formulate plans, draft resolutions, amendments, etc., to the General Assembly for action.
 The Chairman of the Board shall constitute the decisive vote, if needed.
 In order that a recommendation be brought from a Directors’ meeting, a quorum must be in attendance.
-A quorum shall consist of fifteen of the possible twenty-three votes.
+A quorum shall consist of fourteen of the possible twenty-three votes.
 Directors may vote by proxy or by mean of communication where they can simultaneously be heard by each other during the meeting.
 The area of Texas shall consist of four districts, as set forth and as appear on the map which becomes a part of this Constitution and Bylaws.